The 'open' work

 For the art to function as a mediator, there has to be a balance between openness and constraint: the work must fuse with the world "while remaining separated from other things" (2018, 251).
 Lee writes that

 "[t]he act of simply pointing to a rock on a river bank might be called a work of art.
 In such a case, however, the limitations placed on the stone might be too slight, and there is a danger of the work being completely submerged in nature."
-(2018, 251)
+(Lee 2018, 251)

 Lee's description can be transposed to the analysis of Cage's music: the sounds of musical instruments act as 'mediators' between the music and the indeterminate emptiness surrounding the music.
-These mediators are what makes present the openness of the "non-identified world" but without making it identifiable as something.
+These mediators make present the openness of the "non-identified world" but without making it identifiable as something.
 In order for this to occur, the music can not strive to completely sound like the ambient environment.
-It has to rather be a "contradictory structure" that is "simultaneously unified and divided" (Lee, 2018, 251).
+Rather, it has to be a "contradictory structure" that is "simultaneously unified and divided" (Lee 2018, 251).
 As LaBelle (2006) was quoted above as saying: the musical and found sounds must both be in a conversation and also merge–they must be both divided and unified.
 A musical example that is too closed to open could be the Romantic symphony that creates its own virtual reality.
 In these kinds of pieces, the ambient sounds are ignored because they do not belong to the world of the music at all.
 An example of music that is too open for emptiness to presence is Cage's own 4′33″.
-This is because this piece simply does not have any mediators: it is completely silent, and the ambient sounds presencing in this silence do usually not have the mediality it takes to function as mediators–they are too much in the 'background'.
+This is because this piece simply does not have any mediators: it is completely silent, and the ambient sounds presencing in this silence do usually not have the mediality it takes to function as mediators.
+Paradoxically, the ambient sounds instead become the foreground of the music and turn into objects of attention (which, as mentioned above, was Cage's intention with this piece).
 In 4′33″, we, therefore, do not hear silence as emptiness.

+The way in which Cage's makes his sounds function like mediators is by giving them a medial quality.
 When music 'hides' its medium by creating an obscuring 'veil' of sound, an artificial dualism between the music and the rest of the phenomenal field is created.
 An example of this kind of music mentioned above is Romantic orchestral music.
 This kind of music creates veils of sounds that hide sound's transparency by way of conjuring up 'musical illusions'.
-These kinds of veils cause a phenomenological separation, in the mode of listening to this music, not only between musical sounds and the surrounding ambient sounds but also between the "smooth tonality" (Ihde, 1990) and the noisier aspects of the sounds that make up music–the aspects that reveal more about what kinds of sounds that the sounds are.
+These kinds of veils cause a phenomenological separation, in the mode of listening to this music, not only between musical sounds and the surrounding ambient sounds but also between the "smooth tonality" (Ihde 1990) and the noisier aspects of the sounds that make up music–the aspects that reveal more about what kinds of sounds that the sounds are.
 As Scruton (2009) has suggested, the nature of sounds is already in a sense to be insubstantial and illusory–they are like rainbows or echoes–, but Romantic music hides this basic kind of illusoriness by transforming these sounds into something that becomes distinguished–separated–from the complete phenomenal field.
 It is like carving out a realistic human sculpture out of natural rock.
 The shape of the rock is given a life of its own, an expressivity and source of meaning.
 The sculpture both 'hides' what it is made out of and in so doing, stands out from the phenomenal field as something separate.
 One strategy to not cause this phenomenological separation is therefore to draw the listeners' attention to the sounds themselves–to just sounds, to just what is.
 When sounds draw attention to themselves in this way, they have the quality of being medial.

-Moments of mediality thus always have the dual properties of both being 'self-reflexive' (sound is just sound, not trying to be something else) and therefore also 'open' to the surroundings.
+In their 2007 book Ecology without Nature, Morton describes how mediality necessarily performs a kind of 'ambient poetics': it conjures up or brings to life the atmosphere (the ambiance) surrounding the artwork.
+Moments of mediality always have the dual properties of both being 'self-reflexive' (sound is just sound, not trying to be something else) and therefore also 'open' to the surroundings.
 The medial quality reveals that music is made out of the same 'stuff' (i.e. sounds) as the everyday and does therefore not create a disembodied 'virtual world' outside of it.
-In making the medium itself the main focus of the art by drawing our attention to the details of single sounds, the transparency of sound is revealed.
+In making the medium itself the main focus of the art by drawing our attention to the details of sound, the transparency of sound is revealed.
 Mediality therefore necessarily means that the sounds function as 'mediators' in Lee's sense that was introduced above: sounds that are medial become mediators between the created and the un-created.
-In their 2007 book Ecology without Nature, Morton likewise describes that mediality necessarily performs a kind of 'ambient poetics': it conjures up or brings to life the atmosphere (the ambiance) surrounding the artwork itself.

-In Ecology without Nature, Morton uses the violin as an example to elucidate the quality of mediality and writes that a medial musical passage for the violin would be a passage that makes us "aware of the "violin-ness" of the sound—its timbre” (2007, 37).
-Morton does not say more than this, but in the subsequent books The Ecological Thought (2010) and Hyperobjects (2013), they flesh out this idea of writing music for instruments that has as its sole content the sound of the instrument.
-There, they emphasize that music that has this quality lacks the quality of sounding like the musical sounds are "materials-for (human production)” (2013, 172).
+In Ecology without Nature, Morton uses the violin as an example to elucidate the quality of mediality.
+They write that a medial musical passage for the violin is a passage that makes us "aware of the "violin-ness" of the sound—its timbre" (2007, 37).
+Morton does not say more than this here, but in the subsequent books The Ecological Thought (2010) and Hyperobjects (2013), they flesh out this idea of writing music for instruments that has as its sole content the sound of the instrument.
+There, they emphasize that musical sounds that have this quality lack the quality of merely sounding like "materials-for (human production)" (2013, 172).
 Rather than sounding like they express human emotionality or the inner lives of composers, the sounds are only about themselves:

 "Gradually the inside of the piano freed itself from embodying the inner life of the human being, and started to resonate with its own wooden hollowness” (2010, 165).

-The way I interpret Morton is that the primary way for sounds to sound like just sounds is to not impose things like human emotionality, intention, and stories on them.
-To not try to do something with the sounds–to not treat them like "materials-for".
-Although we might say that certain sounds due to their unique timbres easily draw attention to themselves–in the case of Cage's prepared piano, the noisefulness, complex timbres, and heterogeneity draw our attention to the sounds themselves–primarily it is a matter of compositional articulation.
-Any sound can sound like a just sound.
-The strategies that Cage used to achieve mediality–the nondual sense that just sounds are simultaneously the medium and the message and that there is nothing other than just sounds–are essentially the act of negating a lot of the strategies that conventional music employs.
-It is produced by using qualities such as no-continuity, non-symbolism, non-narrativity, and none of these qualities actually reside in the sounds themselves.
-Rather, it is the musical context–all the other sounds preceding a particular sound–that determines whether the sound is perceived as symbolic or narrative.
-The key here is what Morton writes: when music no longer sounds like they represent human emotions, it will start sounding like just sounds.
-The quality of mediality can therefore not be located in the sound itself.
-We can therefore not say that 'just sounds' is a strategy for achieving Cage's mode of listening, but rather that it is a description of how it sounds when other qualities (or negation of qualities) have been employed.
+The way I understand Morton's theory is that sounds can sound like just sounds when we don't impose human emotions, intentions, or stories onto them.
+We should neither try to 'manipulate' the sounds nor treat them like "materials-for".
+On the one hand, we might say that certain sounds, due to their unique timbres, have a way of drawing attention to themselves almost 'naturally' or 'automatically'.
+In the case of Cage's prepared piano, for example, the inherent noisefulness, complex timbres, and heterogeneity of the sounds seem to have a way of drawing our attention to the sounds themselves.
+On the other hand, it is primarily a matter of compositional articulation that brings mediality about.
+Any sound can sound like a just sound, and it is possible to write music for Cage's prepared piano that fails to draw attention to the sounds themselves.
+The strategies that Cage used to achieve mediality–the nondual sense that just sounds are simultaneously the medium and the message and that there is nothing other than just sound–are essentially acts of negating a lot of the strategies that conventional music employs.
+Mediality comes about when we use qualities such as no-continuity, non-symbolism, non-narrativity, and none of these qualities actually reside in sounds themselves.
+It is the musical context–all the other sounds preceding a particular sound–that determines whether a sound is perceived as symbolic or non-symbolic.
+The key here is that, as Morton writes, when music no longer sounds like it represents human emotions, it will start sounding like a collection of just sounds.
+The quality of mediality can, therefore, not be located in the sounds themselves.
+We can, therefore, not say that using just sounds constitutes a strategy for achieving Cage's mode of listening, but rather that this concept expresses what it sounds like when other qualities (or negation of qualities) have been employed.

 Aperture and beginningness

-Morton gives the 'openness' of mediality its own name: aperture.
-Speaking of art's aperture captures the feeling of how the 'beginning' and edges of art's material–it's thingness–are clearly felt and experienced.
+While openness is a feature of all mediality, Morton singles out an even more precise aesthetic quality that captures what happens at the edge between the art piece and its surroundings.
+This quality is called aperture.
+If medial art draws attention to itself, the term aperture captures even more explicitly how this also involves drawing attention to its edges, its aperture, and its opening to the surrounding world.
+Speaking of art's aperture captures the feeling of how the 'beginning' and edges of art's material–its thingness–are clearly felt and experienced.
 A frame around a typical 19th-century landscape painting does not give the art the quality of aperture; the frame's function is rather to seal off the painted landscape from the wall and create a window into a different world.
 Morton analyzes the quality of aperture as a crucial aspect of minimalist painting and sculptural practices where there often is no frame:

 "where does the work of art begin if there's no frame around it—and if the work is only a frame with a blank, we are left with the same question" (2010b, 38)

-When the aperture of sounds are clearly manifested, it becomes impossible to experience the 'piece' as a virtual world on its own.
-This is because worlds are themselves referential wholes from which individual objects can stand out.
-A world is something that you simply 'exist in' and cope with and that you do not have to think about, or make an object of, because you've got a sense of familiarity.
-With a sense of aperture, the heightened focus on the edges and beginnings makes it difficult for the music to even establish a virtual reality separate from the everyday.
+When the aperture of sounds is clearly manifested, it becomes impossible to experience the 'piece' as a virtual world on its own.
+This is because worlds are all-encompassing wholes.
+A world is something that one simply 'exists in', copes with, and does not have to think about.
+Worlds are not objects but the referential wholes from which individual objects can stand out.
+With a sense of aperture, the heightened focus on the edges and beginnings makes it difficult for the music to establish a virtual world separate from the everyday.

 The quality of aperture draws attention to the 'beginning-ness' of sound.
 It draws attention to the transparency and relationality of sound.
 The sounds do not create an exclusive 'word' of their own.
 In his elucidation of the phenomenology of Stimming, Wallrup finds this quality of the 'endless beginning' or the 'beginning that never starts' in the music of Giacinto Scelsi: